SoftwareHeritage/swh-graph/docs/compression.rst

 graph.
 From the `Sux4J <http://sux.di.unimi.it/>`_ utility tool, we use the `GOVMinimalPerfectHashFunction
 <http://sux.di.unimi.it/docs/it/unimi/dsi/sux4j/mph/GOVMinimalPerfectHashFunction.html>`_
-class, mapping with no collisions $n$ keys to $n$ consecutive integers.
+class, mapping with no collisions N keys to N consecutive integers.

 The step produces a ``.mph`` file (MPH stands for *Minimal Perfect Hash-function*) storing the hash function taking as input a string and returning